justcoded/coding-standards/docs/php/coding-style.md

 ### 11. Spaces and alignment
 #### 11.1 Unary `!`
-Unary not SHOULD be followed by space.
+Unary "not" SHOULD be followed by space.

 :white_check_mark: ***Good***
 ```php